LizzyonGit/rates_r_us/TESTING.md

 ### Python validator

 Firstly, I need to shorten my lines and fix the incorrect white spaces, as I have ignored these problems completely.
 So before running my code through the [CI Python Linter](https://pep8ci.herokuapp.com/), I will fix this in VS code with help of the PROBLEMS tab.
 I leave only the url links in my comments too long, as I found this is ok.
 The Python linter only reports these long url links.
-The reason I don't want to shorten them, is because the links are descriptive so it's more read-friendly in my opinion to keep the original urls (I checked [stackoverflow](https://stackoverflow.com/questions/10739843/how-should-i-format-a-long-url-in-a-python-comment-and-still-be-pep8-compliant) for this.
+The reason I don't want to shorten them, is because the links are descriptive so it's more read-friendly in my opinion to keep the original urls (I checked [stackoverflow](https://stackoverflow.com/questions/10739843/how-should-i-format-a-long-url-in-a-python-comment-and-still-be-pep8-compliant) for this).

 ![Python warnings]()IMAGE NEEDED